 Before You Go

 Public Transport, Cab or driving.
 Larger Theme Parks are often well serviced by public transport and you get dropped off close to the entrance.
-If you are driving check if there is there a charge for the car park, how close is it to the entrance, can you save money by booking it in advance?
+If you are driving check if there is a charge for the car park, how close is it to the entrance, can you save money by booking it in advance?

 #2.
 Consider booking tickets in advance